 Provide a destination scope, in some cases this might be blank or empty.
 Scopes are used as part of the key that makes up an event.
 This might be the company, site or tenant it is being sent to.

 Action can be ignored, currently only “read” type routes are supported.
+This is present to enable future capabilities of Data Fabric.

 Once you are happy with your route, click save.
 Note that any changes made to routes can take up to 5 minutes to come into effect.

+Exact details of event types and scopes will be supplied with the documentation of each individual integration.